Environmental Health Sciences Pilot Grants

 LETTER OF INTENT:

 The letter should include a descriptive title of the proposed research, overall aim/hypothesis of proposed research, names of key personnel, and any anticipated use of HERCULES Facility Cores (Environmental Health Data Sciences, Targeted Analysis, Metabolomics, or Clinical/Population Research Services).
 Letters should not exceed one page.
-Please submit any questions and your completed LOI to Hillary Barton – Hillary.Barton@emory.edu.
+To be submitted via MS Forms.
+The link will be made available here during the submission period.
+If you are submitting from outside of Emory and do not have a sponsored account (Emory email address), please send your LOI directly to Hillary.Barton@emory.edu.

 Applicants proposing to utilize HERCULES Core services are required to meet with the appropriate Core lead prior to development of their final application.
-Meeting times have been set (see table below).
-Location and zoom link TBD and will be sent out after December 6th.
+Meeting times, location and zoom link TBD.
 All cores will host one meeting with the exception of the CEC.
 Please reach out to Erin Lebow- Skelly and Melanie Pearson to schedule a 30 minute meeting within the timeframes listed below.
 If you are unable to attend the scheduled meetings, please reach out directly to the Core leads listed below.

 HUMAN SUBJECTS REQUIREMENTS: